WJ-IV ACH Test Reference Sheet- Oral Reading

 Riverside Score provides the examiner with an error if the data inputted for Oral Reading is incorrect:

 This error occurs if there is no raw score in 8A or 8C.
-There must always be a raw score in 8A or 8C, which are the only two start points for standardized administration.
+There must always be a raw score in 8A or 8C, which are the only two starting points for standardized administration.
 Furthermore, sections 8A through 8F should either have a raw score inputted or the letter X if the item set was not administered.
 Oral Reading sections should be left blank if the test was not administered.

 Examiners can enter the total score for each set of items for all item sets administered.